Proprixia/redditCharFrequencyAnalyzer/README.md

-This program is a letter counter that analyzes how many times each letter is used in a set of input files listed to it by a "subreddits" file.
+This program is a letter counter that analyzes how many times each letter and word is used in a set of input files listed to it by a "subreddits" file.
 The analyzer was built as part of an inquiry into whether and why different online communities exhibit different patterns in letter frequency.
 This program's sister project is a program which downloads the top 100 posts from each Subreddit in a text file, "subreddits", alongside all of the comments.
 The sister project can be found at https://github.com/Proprixia/redditCharFreqDownloader.
 The program is licensed under the GNU Public License version 3, or a later version at your option.